-- 28 The town road crew consists of four

-- 29 full-time employees, supplemented

-- 30 by part-time staff as needed.
-The

-- 31 town's road equipment is described

-- annually in the Town Report.
-The 32

-- 33 road crew's primary objective is to

-- 34 clear and maintain the town's more

-- 35 highly travelled roads, filtering out to

-- smaller less traveled roads.
-The 36

-- 37 town purchases gravel, crushed

-- 38 granite and sand from neighboring

-- 39 towns.
-A town owned gravel pit was

-- 40 abandoned many years ago.
+The town road crew consists of four full-time employees supplemented by part-time staff as needed.
+The town's road equipment is described annually in the Town Report.
+The road crew's primary objective is to clear and maintain the town's more highly travelled roads, filtering out to smaller less traveled roads.
+The town purchases gravel, crushed granite, and sand from neighboring towns.
+A town-owned gravel pit was abandoned many years ago.

-Mike Garand, long-time Road Foreman, retired December 2017 (Terry Allen)
+Mike Garand, long-time Road Foreman, retired in June 2017 (Terry Allen)

-- 1 Heavier and more frequent storms have increased road maintenance requirements.
-New - 2 techniques have been employed to make roads more resilient to storm damage and increased - 3 runoff.
-Several statewide efforts to improve water quality in Lake Champlain, and to reduce - 4 roadside runoff to aid flood resiliency, offer guidance and sometimes financial assistance.
-These - 5 approaches include: ensuring culverts are properly sized and installed in ways that don't prevent - 6 fish from moving upstream; slowing down water runoff by using coarse materials in roadside - 7 ditches; and retaining vegetation along roadsides. - 8 These efforts complement earlier programs to beautify roadsides by encouraging the growth of - 9 large trees such as maples and sometimes planting new trees.
-These efforts are led by the Town - 10 Forest Committee and the Tree Warden.
-The committee works with the Road Foreman and - 11 landowners when tree removals are considered within the town right-of-way. - 12 An increasing issue along the town's roadsides is the spread of invasive species such as wild - 13 chervil and wild parsnip.
-To some extent, road maintenance can exacerbate the spread if grading - equipment moves seeds along the road, or fill is contaminated with seeds of invasive species. - Some invasive species can be reduced by early roadside mowing.
-Others need a more town wide - 16 effort to control.
+Heavier and more frequent storms have increased road maintenance requirements.
+New techniques have been employed to make roads more resilient to storm damage and increased runoff.
+Several statewide efforts to improve water quality in Lake Champlain and to reduce roadside runoff to aid flood resiliency offer guidance and sometimes financial assistance.
+These approaches include: ensuring culverts are properly sized and installed in ways that don't prevent fish from moving upstream; slowing down water runoff by using coarse materials in roadside ditches; and retaining vegetation along roadsides.

+These efforts complement earlier programs to beautify roadsides by encouraging the growth of large trees such as maples and sometimes planting new trees.
+These efforts are led by the Town Forest Committee and the Tree Warden.
+The committee works with the Road Foreman and landowners when tree removals are considered within the town right-of-way.

+An increasing issue along the town's roadsides is the spread of invasive species such as wild chervil and wild parsnip.
+To some extent, road maintenance can exacerbate the spread if grading equipment moves seeds along the road, or fill is contaminated with seeds of invasive species.
+Some invasive species can be reduced by early roadside mowing.
+Others need a more town wide effort to control.

-17 Access Management
+Access Management

-- 18 The efficiency and safety of all town roads are directly affected by the frequency and location of - 19 points of access or curb cuts.
-The design of curb cuts is also important in terms of drainage and - 20 road maintenance.
-Some access management methods are appropriate to residential - 21 development, others to non-residential development, and some equally to both.
-Specific - standards cited in the Central Vermont Regional Transportation Plan for improving access - 23 management include the following: - Minimum sight distances at a driveway or road intersection; - Maximum number of driveways per lot; - Mandatory shared driveways; and - Optimal corner turning radius. - Measures such as these may be incorporated in zoning and subdivision bylaws as well as curb - 29 cut permits.
-Consistent and comprehensive access management policies are necessary to balance - 30 the needs of motorists, pedestrians, bicyclists, and other users of the roadway system to travel in - 31 safety and efficiently. - 32 The state Agency of Transportation must approve all new points of access on state highways. - 33 The Selectboard must approve new points of access on town roads.
-It is the policy of the town of - 34 East Montpelier to minimize new curb cuts wherever possible.
+The efficiency and safety of all town roads are directly affected by the frequency and location of points of access or curb cuts.
+The design of curb cuts is also important in terms of drainage and road maintenance.
+Some access management methods are appropriate to residential development, others to non-residential development, and some equally to both.
+Specific standards cited in the Central Vermont Regional Transportation Plan for improving access management include regulating the following:

+- Minimum sight distances at a driveway or road intersection;

+- Maximum number of driveways per lot;

+- Mandatory shared driveways; and

+- Optimal corner turning radius.

+Measures such as these may be incorporated in zoning and subdivision bylaws as well as curb cut permits.
+Consistent and comprehensive access management policies are necessary to balance the needs of motorists, pedestrians, bicyclists, and other users of the roadway system to ensure safe and efficient travel.

+The state Agency of Transportation must approve all new points of access on state highways.
+The Selectboard must approve new points of access on town roads.
+It is the policy of the town of East Montpelier to minimize new curb cuts wherever possible.

-1 Public Transportation
+Public Transportation